How to Tell if an Onion Is Bad (Easy Signs)

 If you are unsure whether an onion is bad or not, it is best to throw it out just to be safe.
 There is no way to salvage a bad onion.

-1. Discolored Skin
+1. Skin Discoloration

+The onion skin often discolors due to bruising, insect damage, or weather changes.
 When the onion is bruised, it can make the onion turn brown.

 Other causes of discolored skin in onions include a fungal infection or bacterial infection.
-If you see dark spots on the onion skin, then it probably is a fungal infection.
+If you see dark spots on the onion skin, then it is probably a fungal infection.
 These spots can be on the onion skin or older parts of the onion-like stem.

 If the onion skin is discolored, you should cut off that part of the onion.
 Discolored onions are likely to be spoiled.